Trauma Therapy for the Parts of You That Had to Disappear to Survive

-We treat anxiety and depression using traditional approaches such as cognitive behavior therapy (CBT) combined with a spiritual, holistic perspective.
-We collaborate with both eastern and western medicine proividers to give truly well rounded care.
-Whether it is Generalized Anxiety Disorder (GAD), Panic, OCD, PTSD, bi-polar or major depression we work with our clients to treat the person not the dis-ease.
-In order to provide our clients with the most flexibility, we utilize both in-person counseling in our beautiful Lakewood Ranch office or online counseling, throughout the state of Florida.
+I treat anxiety and depression using traditional approaches such as cognitive behavior therapy (CBT) and Accelerated Resolution Therapy, combined with a spiritual, holistic perspective.
+I collaborate with both eastern and western medicine providers to give truly well rounded care.
+Whether it is Generalized Anxiety Disorder (GAD), Panic, OCD, PTSD, bi-polar or major depression I work with my clients to treat the person not the dis-ease.
+In order to provide my clients with the most flexibility, I provide online counseling, throughout the state of Florida.

 I can help.
 One of my specialties is treating complex PTSD.
 I help you identify the causes of your trauma and then begin to learn new ways to think about them.
 As we process through the pain, we will begin to help you identify new ways to look at the experiences, making them less painful.